 The best mirror dashcam

-The latest and greatest offering from Wolfbox is the G900 4K mirror dashcam.
-It comes packed with pretty much everything you could imagine, then some.
+The Wolfbox G900 4K mirror dashcam comes packed with pretty much everything you could imagine, and then some.
 It remains the current leader of the best-equipped mirror dashcam for less than you could spend.

 For instance, you get 4K video resolution.
 You also get GPS tracking, a 12 inch smart touch screen, it's even resistant to extreme weather.
 So, if you see a situation in the Sahara Desert or in the most remote end of Siberia, it'll probably still record the relevant footage for you.
 And you get 64GB of storage to play around with - which is extremely helpful if you need to report a tonne of footage on your travels.